William Murray (valet): Contemporaries of the same name at the Scottish court

 Another William Murray was Master of Carriage to James VI, in charge of transporting the king's luggage.
 His wife Christian Lindsay baked the king's shortbread and oatcakes and may have been a poet.

-Master William Murray, a son of William Murray of Tullibardine (died 1583) and a nephew of Annabell, Countess of Mar, was made a gentleman in the king's bedchamber in June 1580.
+Master William Murray, a son of William Murray of Tullibardine (died 1583) and a nephew of Annabell, Countess of Mar, was made a gentleman in the king's bedchamber or "forechamber" in June 1580.

-A third, and younger William Murray, a son of Catherine Murray, Lady Abercairny, a sister of the Countess of Mar, was a schoolroom companion of James VI at Stirling.
-He became a Master of Horse to Anne of Denmark.
+A third (and younger) William Murray, a son of Catherine Murray, Lady Abercairny, a sister of the Countess of Mar, was a schoolroom companion of James VI at Stirling.
+He became a Master of the Horse to Anne of Denmark.